What Does it Take to Be a Skincare Specialist?

-- Nurse Esthetician
+- Licensed Esthetician

 The states with the most job growth for Skincare Specialist are Utah, Delaware, and Washington.
 Watch out if you plan on working in South Dakota, Maine, or Kansas.
 These states have the worst job growth for this type of profession.

 Skincare Specialist Salary